maahutch/roamPy/README.md

 A python library of API wrapper functions to retrieve data from the [roam.plus](https://roam.plus) platform.
 Includes the `Roam` python class which has one method corresponding to each API endpoint including, Subscriptions, SubscriptionPeriods, Products and Licenses.

-Full focumentaion can be found here: [roampy.readthedocs.io](https://roampy.readthedocs.io)
+Full documentaion can be found here: [roampy.readthedocs.io](https://roampy.readthedocs.io)

 ## Installation